Our Whole Lives

 "What a gift!
 Most faith communities shy away from conversations about sexuality, but ours has embraced it and made it a central part of the transition our children make into adulthood."

-For Grades 9-12 course, please continue to Youth LRE program page.
+For Grades 8-12 course, please continue to Youth RE program page.

 All children and youth attending programs at UUCDC must be registered.
 Registration fee is $25/youth, but will not exceed $50 per family.
 Scholarships are available.
 Please let us know any pertinent information about your youth especially food allergies, bee sting allergies, or important medical info when you register.
 Let us know how you can help support your youth’s religious education!

-To learn more about our comprehensive Lifespan Religious Education program, preschool-adult, please email Irene Friedrichs, Director of Lifespan Religious Education or call 610-566-4853, ext 203.
+To learn more about our comprehensive Religious Education program, preschool-adult, please email Chrissy Bushyager, Director of Religious Education or call 610-566-4853, ext 203.